Understanding Thanatophobia: The Fear Of Death Or Death Anxiety

 Frequently asked questions (FAQs)

-Is thanatophobia normal?
+Is thanatophobia or fear of death normal?

 Thanatophobia is the fear of death or the fear of the dying process.
 While it is not an officially recognized disorder, according to the American Psychiatric Association, it impacts approximately 20% of Americans at some point throughout their lives.